nestauk/svizzle/doc/dev.md

 Basic operations:

+- adding a dependency to all packages: `lerna add svelte`
-- adding a dependency to all packages: `lerna add -D svelte`
+- adding a dev dependency to all packages: `lerna add -D svelte`
+- adding a peer dependency to all packages: `lerna add --peer svelte`
-- adding a dependency to a specific package: `lerna add nock -D --scope=@svizzle/request`
+- adding a dev dependency to a specific package: `lerna add nock -D --scope=@svizzle/request`
 - testing a specific package: `lerna run test --scope=@svizzle/utils`

 ## npm scripts